 When my dad passed away almost 5 years ago and I moved back to Miami from New York, I obviously came back home to no car.
-Naturally, I took over my dad’s 2007 Honda Civic and have been driving it ever since.
+Naturally, I took over my dad’s 2007 Honda Civic, got a cheap car insurance quote and have been driving it ever since.
 My two youngest sisters learned to drive on it and borrowed it all the time… so as you can imagine, it has seen better days.
 Now with Kaitlyn, my youngest sister, joining Megan up in Tallahassee next year at FSU, they both really need to have access to a car up there.
 So, I’ve been thinking about finally buying a new car.

 I’ve never had a new car… and never bought a car.
 When I got my first car in high school, I was blessed that my grandparents bought me one for my 17th birthday; a 1997 Toyota Camry that I was SO happy to drive!
 Obviously, after I moved to New York after college, I passed my car down to my younger sister Kristen and never looked back.
 I was basically done with driving and sort of loathed it after suffering through countless grueling 8-hour drives between Tallahassee and Miami during my 4 years at FSU.
 Fast forward to now.
 I got to thinking about new cars, and suddenly realized I have no idea what I would even want!
 SUV?
 Crossover?
 Coupe?
 I’ve never had the opportunity to choose what I want in a car, how could I decide??